Ras Al Khaimah

 Any activity related to banking, insurance, assurance, reinsurance, fund management, collective investment schemes, trust management or trusteeship, is strictly prohibited.

-As they are considered non-residents for tax purposes, they cannot benefit from UAE tax treaties.
+As they are considered non-residents, they cannot benefit from UAE tax treaties.
 However, they are usually authorized to own shares of FZ or local companies, or even establish a branch onshore.

 Country code – AE